Right to Study Check

 The documents that you need to provide to complete the Right to Study check will differ, depending on your immigration status / the type of visa you have:

-This page will tell you what documents you will need to provide for 'Right to Study Check’ if you have been granted permission or have applied to stay in the UK under the EU Settlement Scheme.
+This page will tell you what documents you will need to provide for 'Right to Study Check’ if you have been granted an eVisa this includes student status, permission under the EU Settlement Scheme or other digital visa status.
+If you have already provided this information to us through Part 1 of the Right to Study process you should not need to provide it again.

-Providing your right to study when you have a digital immigration status
+Providing your Right to Study when you have digital immigration status

 1. Go to the Gov.uk webpage and click Start Now